Humanoid Robots and Humanoid AI: Review, Perspectives and Directions

-\textit{Robot control} Humanoid control represents a strong type of manipulation of humanoids or external objects, where a humanoid influences, directs or manages its behaviors, actions or their processes.
-The objectives and tasks of robot control are varied \cite{ProiaCCD22}.
-A robot may control its parts such as head, eyes, emotion, gait, legs and hands.
-A robot may perform control to implement its functions such as trajectory, horizon, gesture, posture, collaboration, interaction, behavior position, and speed.
-Robot control can execute specific tasks such as bipedal locomotion, omnidirectional walking or satisfy nonfunctional requirements such as safety.
+\textit{Humanoid control} represents a strong type of manipulation of humanoids or external objects, where a humanoid influences, directs or manages its behaviors, actions or their processes.
+The objectives and tasks of humanoid control are varied \cite{ProiaCCD22}.
+Humanoids may control its parts such as head, eyes, emotion, gait, legs and hands.
+They may perform control to implement their functions such as trajectory, horizon, gesture, posture, collaboration, interaction, behavior position, and speed.
+Humanoid control can execute specific tasks such as bipedal locomotion, omnidirectional walking or satisfy nonfunctional requirements such as safety.
 Humanoid robots may be controlled by different mechanisms.
 Functionally, humanoid control relies on the corresponding mechanical and electrical humanoid designs to implement specific objectives and tasks, such as optimization methods, dynamic models, bionic methods, reinforcement learning, demonstration learning, imitation learning, and prediction.
 Controls are incorporated into humanoid body parts, such as by a central nervous system, a motor controller, stability and balance measures such as zero moment point, capture point and centre of pressure, and data- and model-driven analytical and learning techniques.
 Control environment may be open, closed, semi-open or semi-closed in terms of interactions with environments.
 Control modes may be autonomous, semi-autonomous or hand-engineered in a static, dynamic or adaptive manner.
 Automated control may be driven by policies through real-time learning or rules predefined or hand-coded.